Class ReferenceResolver

 public <T> T resolve(MarshalContext context, Class<T> type, XLink link)

 Returns an object of the given type for the given xlink attribute, or null if none.
-The default implementation performs the following lookups:
+The default implementation fetches the xlink:href attribute, then:

-• If the xlink:href attribute is a URI fragment of the form "#foo" and if an object of class type with the gml:id="foo" attribute has previously been seen in the same XML document, then that object is returned.
+• If an object of class type with an identifier attribute such as gml:id="foo" has previously been seen in the same XML document (i.e., "foo" is a backward reference), returns that object.

 Type Parameters: